tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 We RECOMMEND that regular applications use authentication and attestation in tandem, to gain the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees of platform integrity.

-If attestation-only authentication is desired (e.g., for specialized use cases including initial provisioning of the TLS stack), implementations SHOULD use self-signed X.509 certificates.
-In these cases, additional security controls SHOULD be provided, such as hardware-enforced time limitations, or use of platform-level APIs in the case of cloud infrastructure.

 ## Integration into the TLS Handshake

 The lightweight integration of attestation into the TLS handshake is designed to have